 The included manual is very simple.
 But you don’t really need much info to use this charger, the menu is fairly self-explanatory.

 Apart from the pro’s and con’s I’ve mentioned so far, there are a few extra things you should know before making your decision.

 This charger is quite small, hence the battery connectors are quite close together.
 Many LiPo batteries have short balance lead, and if you are trying to charge four batteries simultaneously, it can be hard to plug in the cables and it can get quite crowded.

 One solution is to get some balance lead extension, you can just leave them plugged in.

 Also the fan can get quite loud when the charger gets warm, but that’s to be expected for small chargers like this.
 Not an issue at all when you are outdoor.

 It’s not super power, but having four separate ports, you don’t need that much power as you probably won’t be using a parallel charging board.
 If you want to use two separate parallel charging boards, you can check out the M6D.

 If you are new to FPV, have no AC to DC power supply, and only use 2S to 4S batteries, the M4Q is definitely worth considering.
 Especially you won’t have to worry about parallel charging.
 A decent parallel charging board can cost another $20-$30.

 If you use 6S, then you probably want something else.
-I recommend the iSDT Q6 Pro (or Plus), which I’ve been using for years and it’s still going strong for me.
-But it doesn’t accept AC input, so you’ll need an external power supply for it, but it’s not difficult to find.
+For example the M6D which has two separate ports.
+If you don’t mind having single port, I also recommend the iSDT Q6 Pro (or Plus), which I’ve been using for years and it’s still going strong for me.
+It doesn’t accept AC input, so you’ll need an external power supply for it, but it’s not difficult to find.